 How much carbon do you create every week?
-Find out during Sustainable Ipswich Week and take the challenge to reduce your carbon footprint alongside hundreds of others. each day shows you a way to live more sustainably so get your family, friends and colleagues aboard and crush carbon.
+Take the challenge to reduce your carbon footprint alongside hundreds of others.
+Each day shows you a way to live more sustainably so get your family, friends and colleagues aboard and crush carbon.
 Live, eat and play the sustainable way every day of the week.
-Share your efforts online and tell us about your carbon saving hacks using #sustainableipswich
+Share your carbon saving hacks using #sustainableipswich

 Save some serious dollars and a tonne of carbon emissions every year by developing a new energy saving habit this week.
 Hot showers, big screen TV's air conditioners and heaters all create tonnes of carbon and cost plenty of money in power bills.
 As the world warms up, it is more important than ever to use only the energy we need.